JIE-1350/ISpy/README.md

   + Delete settings.json.
   + Reload the app.

-### Problem #2
-  The application fails to load the search tab.
+### The application fails to load the search tab.

-Cause:
-  + There may be corruption or wrong format in a data file.
+Cause: There may be corruption or wrong format in a data file.

 Solution:
   + Go to backend\data folder.
   + Delete the corrupted/wrong format data files.
   + Restart the app.

-### Problem #3
-  Cannot generate an insight for a data file.
+### Cannot generate an insight for a data file.

-Cause:
-  + The insight already exists for this data file.
+Cause: The insight already exists for this data file.

 Solution:
   + Delete the current insight.
   + Generate it again.

+### How to check for the error message?
+* To check the error message click on `view`, `Toggle Developer Tools`, `console`